JudgeGroovyman/JudgeGroovyman.github.io/Amps.md

 - Classy Supro amp that phil x played
 - Matchless cleans?
 - Mooer PreAMP Live (Tone Capture)

+## Channel Switch Lag ##
+"The Diezel D-Moll doesn't have this drop issue, but it does have a little bit of a time lag when kicking in the channel change, and a bigger time lag when kicking in the fx loop.
+Can't speak for their other models."

+"The Sig X is pretty much instantaneous across all modes."

+"The Laney VH100r is instantaneous across all modes."

+"The Satriani JVM is pretty much instantaneous across all modes.
+Vanilla JVM definitely does it, I measure it once, about 50ms silence between changes."

+Blackstar HT dont have this.
+Chappers shows it off in his demo of the one and 5

+[multiwatt dual rec has the problem](https://www.thefretboard.co.uk/discussion/27836/channel-switch-lag-problem).  pre multi watt doesnt but the switches eventually fail

+"-You can't change between the distortion, heavy distortion, and clean settings within an amp bank.
+This means that in order to change between distortion and clean, you have to change between banks, and unfortunately, there is a brief pause while the VYPYR changes over.
+This isn't so bad for sitting at home, writing songs, but it is terrible for anything quick and on-the-go."

 ## Latest Inbox ##